Experience the phenomenon of migration at the Smithsonian's National Zoo’s Wildlife Migration Day on Saturday, May 9, from 10 a.m. to 2 p.m.

-This free event features fun, hands-on activities for kids of all ages, as well as live music, bird banding demonstrations and opportunities to talk to scientists who study wildlife migration.
+This free event features fun, hands-on activities for kids of all ages, as well as opportunities to talk to scientists who study wildlife migration.
 Learn about the animals that make incredible journeys and some of the challenges they face along the way.
+Hear about conservation success stories, discover ways to join the efforts to protect migratory species and find out why 2020 is Smithsonian’s Year of Earth Optimism.

 Bird Friendly Coffee